amrebrahem22/RestAPI/README.md

 # Rest Freamwork
-> that's the guid for using the rest freamwork in Django
+> that's the guide for using the rest freamwork in Django